Skip to main content

 Best treatments for dandruff

-Most dandruff can be controlled with OTC dandruff shampoo.
-Start by using the shampoo every 1 or 2 days.
-Once symptoms improve, use it less often to maintain the effect.
-Look for shampoos with these active ingredients
+Most dandruff can be controlled with OTC dandruff shampoos.
+Start by using the shampoo every 1 to 2 days.
+Once your symptoms improve, you can use it less often to maintain the effect.

 Prescription treatments for dandruff